Peruz/load_lpp/README.md

 ## Documentation

-The step-by-step description to the three binaries is given below.
+The step-by-step description to the three applications is given below.
 This should be sufficient for using the software.
 Further documentation and details on the library codes can be found here.
 [rust_crate](https://crates.io/crates/load_lpp).
 See in particular the 'Documentation' or 'Repository' links.

 ## 1 load_log_dad141
 CLI application to log load cells via the common TCP-UTF8 protocol.